 BACK STORY

 FBI agent Richard went to a small town to solve a murder case.
 A girl, Laura, was missing and presumed dead, with her body never found.
 (Remember the body disappeared later.)
-Richard didn’t solve the case.
+Richard didn’t solve the case, and his failure bothered him deeply.

 FIRST SEASONS (1990–1991)

-The "Coop” character is Richard's fantasy of the heroism he’d wished he’d used but didn’t, and fantasies involving the case.
+The "Coop” character is Richard's fantasy of the heroism he’d wished he’d used but didn’t, and his fantasies regarding the case itself.
 Eventually he gets caught up in things in the town, and kind of goes psycho.
 Mixed in are also Laura’s fantasies about what could have happened to her.

 NEW SEASON (2017)